alphagov/stub-oidc-broker/README.md

 This will start up applications to represent 2 different schemes.
 You can find log output under the logs directory within this repo.

-Each scheme within this implementation currently contains 1 RP, 1 Broker and 1 IDP.
 The Middleware is used for establishing Mutual TLS when talking from Broker to Broker across schemes for solely the token and registration endpoints.
 The Directory and Registration services are used across Schemes within the Framework as a point of trust.

+Use the onboarding app to add brokers and IDPs to the directory.

 You can pull the latest of all the trustframework repositories  by running the `./update-trustframework-repos.sh` script.